Execute job.sh in partition medium with 4 threads and 4GB of RAM total for a

 • --nodes -- The number of nodes to allocate.
 This is only given here as an important argument as the maximum number of nodes allocatable to any partition but mpi is set to one (1).
 This is done as there are few users on the BIH HPC that actually use multi-node paralleilsm.
 Rather, most users will use multi-core parallelism and might forget to limit the number of nodes which causes inefficient allocation of resources.

-• --ntasks -- This corresponds to the number of threads allocated to each node.
+• --cpus-per-task -- This corresponds to the number of CPU cores allocated to each task.

 • --mem -- The memory to allocate for the job.
 As you can define minimal and maximal number of tasks/CPUs/cores, you could also specify --mem-per-cpu and get more flexible scheduling of your job.